 Cheap hotels in Los Angeles

-The Rose Hotel is a little gem on Rose Ave, newly renovated by fashion photographer Glen Luchford.
-The hotel actually belonged to Venice's founder, Abbot Kinney, and you can feel the hotel's 20th century past with its hardwood floors and furnishings.
+The Rose Hotel is a little gem on Rose Avenue, newly renovated by fashion photographer Glen Luchford.
+The hotel actually belonged to Venice’s founder, Abbot Kinney, and you can feel the hotel’s 20th century past with its hardwood floors and furnishings.
 Guests are provided with Stumptown coffee, croissants from Sugarbloom bakery and juice from Moon Juice.
 Beach cruisers are also available to rent.
-There is really no reason not to stay at The Rose Hotel during your next visit to Venice.

 Though not quite on the beach, this low-rise, hilltop hotel is about as close as you can get to the ocean in Manhattan Beach.
 The Sea View Inn is situated amongst low-key cafes on the city’s calmer north end.
 Some rooms have been redone with a more modern aesthetic, though others feel decidedly more motel-like.
 Rooms facing Highland Avenue may be a little noisy, but larger rooms and suites come with private balconies and picturesque ocean views.
 Bikes, beach accessories and Wi-Fi all come included.